continuul/disco-http/README.md

 #### Stale reads

 Because any node will answer a GET request, and nodes may "fall behind" updates, stale reads are possible.
-Again, disco-http is a simple program, for the purpose of demonstrating a distributed key-value store.
+Again, raft-http is a simple program, for the purpose of demonstrating a distributed key-value store.
 If you are particularly interested in learning more about issue, you should check out [rqlite](https://github.com/rqlite/rqlite). rqlite allows the client to control [read consistency](https://github.com/rqlite/rqlite/blob/master/doc/CONSISTENCY.md), allowing the client to trade off read-responsiveness and correctness.

-Read-consistency support could be ported to disco-http if necessary.
+Read-consistency support could be ported to raft-http if necessary.

 ### Tolerating failure